Healthy English Lavender (Lavandula angustifolia) in direct, also known as English Lavender

 English Lavender Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

 English Lavender grows best in Direct light and can tolerate bright indirect conditions.
-Keep light consistent for stronger growth and flowering.
+Keep English Lavender light consistent for stronger growth and flowering.

 English Lavender is listed as Mildly Toxic for pets and Non-Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep English Lavender out of reach when ingestion is a concern.

 English Lavender does best in All Purpose, Perlite with a pH around 6.5-7.5.
 Fast drainage lowers root-rot risk.